 If you have a breaker that trips with any kind of frequency there is definitely a problem.

-- One problem could be too many high wattage appliances or devices on the same circuit.
-You should check to see what is plugged in the outlets of that room (or rooms) if you have more than a couple things running (or leeching) power unplug them and see if that fixes the problem.
+- One problem could be too many high-wattage appliances or devices on the same circuit.
+You should check to see what is plugged into the outlets of that room (or rooms) if you have more than a couple of things running (or leeching) power unplug them and see if that fixes the problem.
 It would also be a good idea to have an inspection done by a licensed electrician to ensure that the problem is truly fixed.

 - You might just have a faulty breaker.
 You must replace breakers when they get worn out.
 When it starts to go bad it might trip often.
 You should call an electrician to change out that breaker and insure the safety of your breaker panel, he may suggest an upgrade.